Webcomic / The Class Menagerie

 - Ain't No Rule: During the "Incognito" arc, both sides of the Forrest Tech/DeMontfort school rivalry invoke this during the mascot competition.
 Forrest build a huge mecha mascot. playing on the fact that there are no limitations on the mascot's costume as long as it reasonably resembles the school mascot.
 DeMontfort blows it wide open by exploiting the fact that while only one costume is allowed, you can have as many participants as you want as long as they only use one costume between them and still both look like the mascot.
 As DeMontfort's mascot is Gruff The Griffon, they can have two competitors on the field, with Brad wearing the mascot body but needing no mask, and Biff wearing the mask but not needing the body, with one wing each.

 - Anything That Moves: Implied with Kim Greenwald, the head cheerleader for the football team.
+She zeroes in on Tony just because he's a hunk, and seems to enjoy that she's making things difficult between him and Cindy.

 - Arch-Enemy: Brian Spottiswood to Mikey, due to Mikey almost causing him to flunk high school through his annoying demands as a lab partner.